nawabahmadreshi/documentation/pages/features/text-me-the-app.md

 {% if page.overview %}

 When users click your links on desktop, they have the option to text themselves a link to download your app.
-We provide this by default on every Branch link, but you can also create your own fully-branded text-me-the-app page.
+We provide this by default on every Branch link, but you can also create your own fully-branded Text Me The App page.

 _**LEFT:** This default page is provided by Branch. **RIGHT:** This page was created by Drafted and can be viewed [here](http://drft.us/l/5Rfz8GU0yO)._